Charles Hedrick reviews ancient Coptic documents

 My second book on parables, Many Things in Parables establishes a consistent theory for a literary approach to Parables and is written for the non-specialist.

-My three most recent books stumble into the subject of what to do with the earliest Jesus traditions.
+Four recent books stumble into the subject of what to do with the earliest Jesus traditions.
 House of Faith or Enchanted Forest? is a collection and revision of newspaper articles I published in the local newspaper critiquing unreflective Christian belief.
 When Faith Meets Reason is an edited work in which I challenged contributors to be completely honest about what they really believed.
-My latest book, Unlocking the Secrets of the Gospel according to Thomas shows the remarkable way the Jesus traditions were understood at the end of the first century in one early Christian text.
+Unlocking the Secrets of the Gospel according to Thomas shows the remarkable way the Jesus traditions were understood at the end of the first century in one early Christian text.
+The Wisdom of Jesus.
+Between the Sages of Israel and the Apostles of the Church sets out my understanding of Jesus of Nazareth.

 If you are interested in more information on my research, publications, or activities look at the Curriculum Vitae.